kenfehling/auto-2048/README.md

-2048 that plays itself automatically using a simple strategy.
+2048 that plays itself automatically using strategies written in a DSL

-Vibe-coded one Saturday afternoon with Google Antigravity
+Vibe-coded with Google Antigravity

 ## Demo
 https://kenfehling.github.io/auto-2048/